 Security Tip: Avoiding XSS with HtmlString

-Cross-Site Scripting (XSS) usually occurs in Laravel apps when we use the unescaped blade tags (`{!! ... !!}`), or directives in Vue (`v-html`) and Alpine (`x-html`)2.
+Cross-Site Scripting (XSS) usually occurs in Laravel apps when we use the unescaped blade tags ({!! ... !!}), or the raw-html directives in Vue (v-html) and Alpine (x-html).
 These tags and directives output the value as-is, without removing any HTML or encoding special characters.

-While there are many legitimate reasons to use these unescaped tags3, they do pose a massive security risk, and possibly in a way you do not expect.
+While there are many legitimate reasons to use these unescaped tags - such as using Markdown, WYSIWYG editors, or building complex HTML structures directly in code - they do pose a massive security risk, and possibly in a way you do not expect.

 <div>